juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 Patients with many heavily contracted LV's seemed to be a little underestimated by the system.
 This is probably because I should have labeled contracted LV's more generous.
 Below, a few cases are discussed.

 ## Integrating the predictions into volumes and data cleaning.
+Theoretically, once you have the LV areas per slice, the step to compute the volumes is straight forward.
+You take the slice areas and multiply by their thickness and then add.
+You can even be more fancy and compute the volumes using frustum of a cone approximations like in the tutorials.
+I did that but it only gave a small improvement.
+It was much more beneficial to put more effort in the data cleaning process.
+Taking MRI's is obviously a very error prone process and many computations went wrong because of irregularities in the data.
+Below a number of essential cleaning steps are discuessed.

+* Patients with virtually no slices
+  Patient 595 and 599 only had 3 slices.
+I decided to drop them and predict their volumes later on based on averages for age and sex.
+* No real guide for slice thickness
+  I eventually used the difference between slice locations to determine the slice thickness.
+Although the slice location was not 100% perfect other calculations based on image orientation and location also had their problems so I settled for the simplest option.
+* Slice ordering
+  Usually the MRI makes slices from the base downto the apex.
+But sometimes the machines seemed to get stuck or went back up again.
+This would result in negative slice thickneses.
+The fix was to order the slices based on location and not in time.
+* Slices of comletely different body parts
+  After ordering the slices I sometimes noticed thicknesses of 100+ mm.
+Since the expected thickness was around 10mm I concluded that these slices were wrong so I dropped them.
+* Missing slices
+  After putting in a maximum slice thickness there turned out to be some sliced that were 20 or even more mm but they were valid.
+My conclusion was that in these cases slices were missing in the sequence.
+  My measure against this was to allow for these slices as long as they fell between the base and the apex.
+* Wrongly oriented slices
+  In a very few occasions slices would suddenly be rotated.
+Luckily my segmenter did not suffer from this so there was no need to take measures against this.